ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/boosting.dotnet.markdown

 {PANEL: Assign a boost factor to an index-field}

-Applying a boost value to an index-field allows you to prioritize matching documents based on an index-field.
+Applying a boost value to an index-field allows prioritization of matching documents based on an index-field.

 ---